Tempur Sealy International (NYSE:TPX) Releases FY21 Earnings Guidance

-Tempur Sealy International (NYSE:TPX) last released its quarterly earnings results on Thursday, April 29th.
-The company reported $0.64 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.52 by $0.12.
+Tempur Sealy International (NYSE:TPX) last released its quarterly earnings data on Thursday, April 29th.
+The company reported $0.64 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.52 by $0.12.
 Tempur Sealy International had a return on equity of 106.94% and a net margin of 7.17%.
-On average, sell-side analysts predict that Tempur Sealy International will post 1.75 EPS for the current year.
+Analysts forecast that Tempur Sealy International will post 1.75 earnings per share for the current year.

-TPX has been the topic of several recent research reports.
-Raymond James increased their price target on Tempur Sealy International from $42.00 to $46.00 and gave the company a strong-buy rating in a report on Friday.
-Truist increased their price target on Tempur Sealy International from $45.00 to $50.00 in a report on Friday.
-Zacks Investment Research upgraded Tempur Sealy International from a hold rating to a strong-buy rating and set a $36.00 target price on the stock in a research note on Thursday, February 18th.
-KeyCorp boosted their target price on shares of Tempur Sealy International from $41.00 to $43.00 and gave the company an overweight rating in a research note on Friday.
-Finally, Jefferies Financial Group began coverage on shares of Tempur Sealy International in a research report on Tuesday, March 30th.
-They issued a hold rating and a $38.00 price objective for the company.
-Three analysts have rated the stock with a hold rating, six have given a buy rating and two have given a strong buy rating to the company’s stock.
-The company currently has an average rating of Buy and an average price target of $37.25.
+TPX has been the subject of several recent analyst reports.
+Loop Capital cut Tempur Sealy International from a buy rating to a hold rating in a research report on Wednesday, March 10th.
+Truist Securities upped their price objective on Tempur Sealy International from $45.00 to $50.00 in a report on Friday, April 30th.
+Truist increased their target price on Tempur Sealy International from $45.00 to $50.00 in a report on Friday, April 30th.
+Raymond James increased their target price on Tempur Sealy International from $42.00 to $46.00 and gave the company a strong-buy rating in a report on Thursday.
+Finally, Jefferies Financial Group assumed coverage on Tempur Sealy International in a report on Tuesday, March 30th.
+They set a hold rating and a $38.00 target price for the company.
+Three equities research analysts have rated the stock with a hold rating, six have assigned a buy rating and two have issued a strong buy rating to the stock.
+The company currently has an average rating of Buy and a consensus price target of $37.25.

+In related news, EVP Steven H. Rusing sold 73,493 shares of the firm’s stock in a transaction that occurred on Friday, April 16th.
+The stock was sold at an average price of $39.54, for a total transaction of $2,905,913.22.
+Following the completion of the transaction, the executive vice president now owns 118,427 shares of the company’s stock, valued at approximately $4,682,603.58.
+The transaction was disclosed in a filing with the SEC, which can be accessed through this link.
+Also, EVP Steven H. Rusing sold 14,587 shares of the firm’s stock in a transaction that occurred on Friday, April 23rd.
+The shares were sold at an average price of $39.60, for a total value of $577,645.20.
+Insiders have sold a total of 236,672 shares of company stock valued at $8,839,624 in the last ninety days.
+3.14% of the stock is currently owned by corporate insiders.

 Tempur Sealy International, Inc, together with its subsidiaries, develops, manufactures, markets, and distributes bedding products in the United States, Canada, and internationally.
 It provides mattresses, foundations and adjustable foundations, and adjustable bases, as well as other products comprising pillows, mattress covers, sheets, cushions, and various other accessories and comfort products under the TEMPUR, Tempur-Pedic, Sealy, Comfort Revolution, and Stearns & Foster brands.